LynNor1/PaintByNumber_OCR/README.md

 ```

 # Installing OpenCV for Mac / Java
 Getting OpenCV installed on my Intel MacBook Pro was a little more difficult.
 You can use homebrew to install OpenCV, but it no longer supports building the Java interfaces.
 So I ended up installing OpenCV from source and building it locally on my machine.
-I used instructions from here: [OpenCV 4 with Java instructions](https://delabassee.com/OpenCVJava/).
+I used instructions from here: [OpenCV 4 with Java instructions](https://delabassee.com/OpenCVJava/) by David Delabassée.

 I already had XCode and Java 8 installed on my Mac so I started with creating a landing space for OpenCV and downloading the source from GitHub: